Two Local Credit Unions to Merge

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Alan Meyer, CEO and President of 1st MidAmerica, stated, “This is a tremendous opportunity for our combined membership, bringing expanded convenience to all our members and internal efficiencies to the organization that will benefit our overall level of service.”

-1st MidAmerica is a strong credit union, positioned to merge LCCU.
-With $509 million is assets, 45,500 members and 8 branches, 1st MidAmerica is ranked in the top 5 percent of credit unions in the country.
-LCCU serves 10,400 members and has $67 million in assets and four branches.
-After extensive member traffic, relational location, and expense analysis, it has been determined that two of the existing Laclede branches, located on Highway 111 in Bethalto and on Broadway in Alton, will remain open after the merger.
-The merger will result in ten 1st MidAmerica branches, with an eleventh, currently in the design phase, to be built in Litchfield, IL.

-Members of LCCU will have additional services available to them after the merge.
-1st MidAmerica offers nationwide access to member accounts through 5,000 credit union locations on the Shared Branching Network and 30,000 surcharge-free CO-OP ATMs, investment services, home loans, a full menu of electronic services, and competitive market rates on loans and savings.
+Members of AAEFCU will have additional services available to them after the merge.
+1st MidAmerica offers nationwide access to member accounts through 6,400 credit union locations on the Shared Branching Network and 28,000 surcharge-free CO-OP ATMs, investment services, home loans, and mobile banking.

-1st MidAmerica Credit Union has been serving members of the local community for 80 years.
-The credit union currently has seven Illinois branches in Alton, Bethalto, East Alton, Godfrey, Jerseyville, Wood River, and Edwardsville, and an eighth branch in Independence, MO.
-Additional information on 1st Midamerica can be found at www.1stMidAmerica.org.
+1st MidAmerica, formerly Olin Community Credit Union, has been serving members of the local community for over 75 years.
+The credit union currently has five local branches in Alton, Bethalto, East Alton, Godfrey, and Jerseyville, with a sixth being built in Wood River.

 More like this: